KianaHiguchi/secure-narcotics-dispenser-engr121/README.md

-# Secure Dispensing Prototype (Raspberry Pi Pico W, MicroPython, HTML/CSS)
+# Secure Dispensing Prototype - ENGR 121

 An embedded systems prototype developed for ENGR 121 that automates controlled dispensing using sensor inputs and a self-hosted web interface.
 Built in a 3-person team.